How long is the program?

 Are individual therapy and skills group offered separately?

-No. MiddlePath Counseling practices "full fidelity" DBT.
+No. Therapists practice "full fidelity" DBT.
 This means that individual therapy and skills groups are always paired together.
-Skills groups are not offered unless a client is being seen by a MiddlePath therapist.
-This is to uphold our commitment to providing our clients with the best likelihood of success.
+Skills groups are not offered unless a client is being seen by a therapist actively participating in MiddlePath consult team.
+This is to uphold our commitment to providing clients with the best likelihood of success.

 Where is skills group being held (right now)?

-MiddlePath Counseling is currently offering two skills groups, one for adolescents and parents, and one for adults.
+Currently, there are skills groups for adults and a separate one for adolescents attending with a parent .
 Since we are a group of independent practitioners, each counselor is located in a different location throughout Bellingham.
 Therefore, the time and location of skills groups is likely to change every now and then based on the needs of the clients and leaders.
 Skills group leaders will be in contact with clients before the group starts to give them all the necessary information about where and when the group starts.
 Space for participants is limited and is given as it becomes available.